veer66/wordcut-engine/README.md

 5. Identifying clusters following a shortest path of a DAG from step above

 Note: wordcut-engine does not allow a context sensitive rule, since it hurts the performance too much.
 Moreover, instead of longest matching, we use a DAG, and its shortest path to contraint cluster boundary by another cluster, therefore [newmm](https://github.com/PyThaiNLP/pythainlp/blob/dev/pythainlp/tokenize/newmm.py)-style context sensitive rules are not required.

+## Identifying split-DAG edges

+In contrary to identifying clusters, identifying split-DAG edges identify what must be split.
+Split-DAG edge makers, wordcut-engine has three types of split-DAG edge maker, that are:

+1. Dictionary-based maker
+2. Rule-based maker
+3. Default maker